mmomtchev/velitherm/README.md

   console.log('Yes, it did form a cloud');
 }

-// If the air parcel is still warmer than the surrounding air,
-// it will continue to rise
 if (T1 < 20) {
   console.log('The ceiling has been reached');
 } else {
   console.log('The air parcel will continue to rise');
 }
 ```

 # API